Evolution of Robo-advisors

 For clients who still want the human touch, don’t fear; it is still available.

 Some firms still offer consultation with their human advisors as an additional service to the Robos.
-No matter the circumstances, professionals are readily available, whether for consultation or providing the final oversight of the investment progress.
+No matter the circumstances, professionals are readily available, whether for consultation or the final investment progress oversight.

 Robo-advisor 3.0 is a fully automated service that covers low to high-value capabilities.